 What’s Cool: Large rock formations and a beautiful sunset make for a perfect photo shoot location.

 A remote fishing village, Cabuya has a number of rocky beaches to explore.
 Very undeveloped, you can explore rivers, tide pools and a couple of good surf spots.
+With a number of beaches and rivers to explore, the beaches are mainly reef and offer nice tide pools or rivers to swim in.
+If you are looking for an adventure, hike to Cabuya Cemetery Island on low tide.

 What’s Cool: On low tide, you can walk to an island cemetery in the middle of the ocean!
 Plan your trip with the low tide.